hu-jun/LPMwithPruning/README.md

 Given those two input files, we can exeicute `./bin/LPMwithPruning`, and it will store IP lookup results into `./result/result.txt`.
 During IP lookup process, we alse count the prefix probe times for each IP in prefix-next hop storage sub system which manage the FIB and handle prefix qurey for next-hop value.
 For each IP address in `./data4test/fib_flow.tr`, after IP lookup, the program store a record of three itmes: the next-hop value, longest matching prefix and the probe times in `./result/result.txt`.
-To make the progrem work flexiblly, you can change input files for FIB, IP packet traffic and vary the pivot level or number of hash function for Bloom filter in main.cpp and then rebuild the program using command `sh build.sh`.
+To make the program work flexibly, you can change input files for FIB, IP packet traffic and vary the pivot level or number of hash function for Bloom filter in main.cpp and then rebuild the program using command `sh build.sh`.

 ***Note:*** If an IP lookup doesn't mathch any prefix, we should return a default next-hop for that IP.
 So if there dosen't exist any record like `0.0.0.0/0 [default_value]` in FIB, you should add such next-hop record for prefix `0.0.0.0/0` with a default next-hop value `[default_value]` as `0.0.0.0/0 [default_value]` to that FIB file manualy.

 ## Getting FIB
-Maybe you should need some real FIBs for test, you can download real FIBs freely form from [RIPE](https://www.ripe.net/).
+Maybe you should need some real FIBs for test, you can download real FIBs freely from [RIPE](https://www.ripe.net/).